-Where a tree protected by a Tree Preservation Order (TPO) is removed, damaged, uprooted or destroyed the planning authority can issue a replacement tree notice requiring the owner of the land to plant a replacement tree or trees.
-A notice can be appealed to the DPEA.
+Where a tree protected by a tree preservation order is removed, uprooted or destroyed in contravention of the the council can issue a replacement tree notice requiring the owner of the land to plant a tree or trees.
+Any notice served can be appealed to the DPEA.